 The Brothers of the Sacred Heart were founded by a French priest, Father Andre Coindre (1787 – 1826) in 1821.
 He founded the Institute to “rescue young people from ignorance, to prepare them for life, and to gain them a knowledge and love of religion.”
-Nearly 200 year later, the Brothers of the Sacred Heart and their partners in mission, work in 32 countries around the world.
+Nearly 200 years later, the Brothers of the Sacred Heart and their partners in mission work in 32 countries around the world.
 As it was from the beginning, the work of the institute is focused on the education and formation of young people.

 Founder of the Brothers of the Sacred Heart.

 In his formative years Conidre witnessed the devastating aftermath of the French Revolution which included the persecution of the church and the destruction of the institutions that hold a society together.
 Coindre’s experience of a society in disarray and the effect it had on the young led him to action.
 In 1818 he established an orphanage and trade school for homeless boys to get them out of adult prisons and off the streets where they had little positive guidance or role models.
-In order to provide a stable and well-trained work force for his enterprise, Father Coindre gathered ten recruits to form his religious congregation, the Brothers of the Sacred Heart, on September 30, 1821.
-These men and the dedicated laypeople who supported the orphanage, committed themselves to the work of Catholic education.
+In order to provide a stable and well-trained workforce for his enterprise, Father Coindre gathered ten recruits to form his religious congregation, the Brothers of the Sacred Heart, on September 30, 1821.
+These men and the dedicated laypeople who supported the orphanage committed themselves to the work of Catholic education.